jorgebucaran/hyperapp/README.md

 ## Overview

-Hyperapp applications consist of three interconnected parts: the [State](#state), [View](#view), and [Actions](#actions).
+Hyperapp applications consist of three interconnected parts: the [state](#state), [view](#view), and [actions](#actions).

-Once initialized, your application executes in a continuous loop, taking in actions from users or from external events, updating the state, and representing changes in the view through a [Virtual DOM](#virtual-dom).
+Once initialized, your application executes in a continuous loop, taking in actions from users or from external events, updating the state, and representing changes in the view through a [virtual DOM](#virtual-dom).
 Think of an action as a signal that notifies Hyperapp to update the state and schedule the next view redraw.
 After processing an action, the new state is presented back to the user.

 ### State